emacsmirror/tomlparse/README.md

 ## Why a new TOML parser – isn't there toml.el?

-I am aware of toml.el aka [emacs-toml](https://github.com/gongo/emacs-toml) and I've been using it and I even have contributed to it.
+I am aware of toml.el aka [emacs-toml](https://github.com/gongo/emacs-toml).
+I've been using it and I even have contributed to it.
 However, the package is not feature complete, so it cannot parse all valid TOML files and it seems to suffer from maintainer fatigue.
-Moreover, now that we have [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) available in Emacs 29+ we can write parsers way more easy with way less lines of code.
+Moreover, now that we have [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) available in Emacs 29+ we can write parsers way more easily with less lines of code.
 (Actually the name "tomlparse.el" is technically not correct, as the parsing is done by Tree-sitter.)